fhiso/sources-and-citations/rdfa-bindings-20170626.md

 ---
 title: Citation Elements
 subtitle: Bindings for RDFa
-date: 11 September 2017
+date: 26 June 2017
 numbersections: true
 ...
 # FHISO Citation Elements: Bindings for RDFa

-{.ednote ...} This is a **second public draft** of a standard documenting the proposed usage of the FHISO Citation Elements standard in RDFa.
+{.ednote ...} This is a **first public draft** of a standard documenting the proposed usage of the FHISO Citation Elements standard in RDFa.
 This document is not an FHISO standard and is not endorsed by the FHISO membership.
 It may be updated, replaced or obsoleted by other documents at any time.

-In particular, some examples in this draft use *citation elements* that are not yet included in the draft Citation Element: Vocabulary, and *source derivation types* that may be standardised in a future Source Derivation Vocabulary.
+In particular, some examples in this draft use *citation elements* that are not yet included in the draft Citation Element Vocabulary, and *source derivation types* that may be standardised in a future Source Derivation Vocabulary.
 These are likely to be changed as these vocabularies progress.